hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Self Events

-Events are not only given to the event intake system through gossip.
-Internal events are also fed to the event intake system.
+Events are not only given to the Event Intake system through gossip.
+Internal events are also fed to Event Intake.
 These internal events **may** bypass some steps in the pipeline.
 For example, internal self-events (those events created by the node itself) do not need validation.
-Likewise, when replaying events from the pre-consensus recording system, those checks are not needed (since they have already been proved valid and are in topological order).
+Likewise, when replaying events from the pre-consensus event buffer, those checks are not needed (since they have already been proved valid and are in topological order).

 #### Peer Discipline